pierreforstmann/pg_set_level/README.md

 It can also be created with following SQL statement at server level:<br>
 `create extension pg_set_level;` <br>

-This extension has been validated with PostgresSQL 9.5, 9.6, 10, 11, 12 and 13.
+This extension has been validated with PostgreSQL 9.5, 9.6, 10, 11, 12 and 13.

 ## Usage
 pg_set_level has 2 specific GUC parameters:<br>
-- pg_set_level.names which the list of GUC comma separated parameters for which SET statement must be modified <br>
+- `pg_set_level.names` which the list of GUC comma separated parameters for which SET statement must be modified <br>
-- ps_set_level.action which is the action to run when SET statement is run.
+- `ps_set_level.action` which is the action to run when SET statement is run.
 Action can be one the message severity level: INFO, NOTICE, WARNING, ERROR, LOG, FATAL. <br>
 The same action is run for each parameter.

 Note that pg_set_level only works for the SET statement: it does take into account `set_config` function call for any GUC parameter. <br>